-Lead is the main toxin causing problems in Flint.
+Lead is the main toxin causing concerns in Flint.
 Corroded pipes are releasing up to ten times the allowable amount of lead into the water.
 Lead is toxic to almost every organ and affects children the worst.
-Developmental issues, stunted growth, deafness, behavioral problems, learning disabilities, and brain damage can all result from exposure to lead.
+Developmental issues, stunted growth, deafness, behavioral concerns, learning disabilities, and brain damage can all result from exposure to lead.
 If ingested during pregnancy, lead can cause premature birth.
-Lead exposure has even been linked to autism, prostate cancer, and reproductive problems for both men and women.
-It’s damaging to the cardiovascular system and kidneys, too.
+Lead exposure has even been linked to autism, prostate cancer, and reproductive concerns for both men and women.
+It's damaging to the cardiovascular system and kidneys, too.

 Although mercury is a naturally occurring element, “natural” does not mean “safe.”
 Mercury is extremely toxic and can cause brain damage, blindness, nerve damage, cognitive disability, impairment of motor functions, headaches, weakness, muscle atrophy, tremors, mood swings, memory loss, and skin rashes.